 This project will analyze tissue and blood samples from people with RA and lupus to pinpoint genes, proteins, chemical pathways, and networks involved at a single cell level.
 This type of modular, molecular analysis will allow comparisons across the diseases and will provide insights into key aspects of the disease process.
 The project will identify differences between those RA patients who respond to therapies and those who do not, as well as provide a better systems level understanding of disease mechanisms in both RA and lupus.
 This knowledge is essential for the development of targeted therapies and for the application of existing and future therapies to appropriate patient populations.

 The partnership will integrate several new or developing technologies to analyze single cells and groups of cells involved in autoimmunity in new ways; collect tissue samples, including synovium (the tissue that lines joints) from people with RA and lupus for molecular analysis; develop computational tools to integrate different data types to characterize molecular pathways; and make the data available to the broad research community for further analysis.

-The steering committee (SC) for RA and lupus will be comprised of representatives from NIH, FNIH, and participating companies and patient advocacy organizations.
-After AMP research grant awards are made, investigators carrying out the research will be added to the disease SCs.
-The SC is responsible for defining the research agenda and project plans, reviewing ongoing projects, and assessing the milestones.
-The SC will operate under the direction of the overall AMP Executive Committee comprised of representatives from NIH, FNIH, participating companies, the Food and Drug Administration, and patient advocacy organizations.
+The steering committee (SC) for RA and lupus is comprised of representatives from NIH, FNIH, and participating companies and non-profit organizations.
+The SC meets on a regular basis and is responsible for monitoring progress towards milestones.
+The SC operates under the direction of the overall AMP Executive Committee comprised of representatives from NIH, FNIH, participating companies, the Food and Drug Administration, and non-profit organizations.

 AMP Rheumatoid Arthritis and Lupus: